pmchrist/Capsule_Climate/notes.md

     Energy prices become zero after burn-in period      -> Fixed, bug in init/update R&D budgets are also zero after burn-in period      -> Fixed, bug in init/update
 > Check if CP emissions change at all based on the consumer preferences    -> Yes, but influence is very small, only can tip balance if price on fossils is on the tip [0.41, 0.42], 0.413 fossil price is critical for the baseline
-> Previous point has been fixed by normalizing the emissions part.
+> Previous point has been fixed by normalizing the emissions part + Changed from all stock into last production.
 It is now quite influencial and moves market preferences.
 Next is to improve opinion dynamics and the initialization.

 # ToDo Conceptual:
 1) Social Pillar integration into the Consumermarket process linear fomula presentation     -> Finalized